felias-fogg/dw-link/docs/manual.md

 2. Reestablish the `RESET EN` connection by putting a solder blob on the connection.
 3. Burn the bootloader into the UNO again.
 This means that you need to select the `Arduino UNO` again as the target board in the `Tools` menu, select `AVR ISP` as the `Programmer` , and choose `Burn Bootloader` from the `Tools` menu.
 As mentioned in Section 1, since version 2.2.0, the hardware debugger can also act as programmer!

+<a name="section423"></a>

+#### 4.2.3 Debugging an UNO that needs a serial connection to the host

+If you want to debug an Arduino UNO that needs a serial connection to the host, special considerations are necessary.
+You may just plug in a USB cable into the target and open up a terminal connection to the target, using e.g., cu, screen, PuTTY, HTerm or any other program that can establish a serial connection.
+The disadvantage is that now automatic power-cycling does not work any longer.
+So, when the system LED signals that you should power-cycle (0.1 sec flash every second), you need to disconnect and reconnect the USB-cable to the target.

+A more elegant solution is to use a USB-to-serial converter and plug the TX, RX, and GND connections into the appropriate sockets on the target.
+Or you can use a [USB power blocker](https://spacehuhn.store/products/usb-power-blocker), something you can also find on Amazon under the name [PortaPow USB Power Blocker](https://www.amazon.de/PortaPow-USB-Power-Blocker/dp/B094FYL9QT/).
+Such a blocker cuts off the power line so that automatic power-cycling can work its magic.

+### 4.3 States of the hardware debugger

 We are now good to go and 'only' need to install the additional debugging software on the host.
 Before we do that, let us have a look, in which states the hardware debugger can be and how it signals that using the system LED.

-### 4.3 States of the hardware debugger

 There are five states the debugger can be in and each is signaled by a different blink pattern of the system LED: